samfitgen/trgen/docs/Triathlete-Full_Distance_Triathlon-High_Volume.md

 **Description**:

-> Run 10min working up to Easy-Moderate, RPE 6 pace to warm up, then this week
+> Run 10min working up to Easy-Moderate, RPE6 pace to warm up, then this week
 > top out at 6x4-minute Hard, RPE9 high-speed surges with 3 minutes of recovery
-> after each followed by 10min Easy, RPE 4 to cool down for just under 60
+> after each followed by 10min Easy, RPE4 to cool down for just under 60 minutes
-> minutes of running.
+> of running.

 ### Thursday